abdokamel2001/Android-Wireless-File-Transfer/README.md

-# Wireless File Transfer via ADB
+# Wireless ADB File Transfer

 This repository contains two scripts (_Receive.bat and _Send.bat) for transferring files wirelessly between your PC and an Android device using Wireless ADB.